 Did you know that there is no such country as Persia any longer?
 Iran is the modern-day version of this mystical and exotic country.
 Carpet and rug weaving are a large part of Persian culture, and also a huge export business for Iran.
 However, many reproductions and similar designs exist today.
 You probably have one in your home!

 With countries with as ancient a history as Iran and Turkey, you can definitely expect that Persian rugs have been around for a long time.
-Some rugs have been discovered that date back to 500 B.C.
-Chinese texts in the year 241 mention Persian rugs, so we know that these rugs were not just being crafted in the country but also traded to other countries.
+Some have been discovered that date back to 500 B.C.
+Chinese texts in the year 241 mention Persian rugs, so we know that these were not just being crafted in the country but also traded to other countries.

 However, unlike pottery or stone which is more durable, hand-woven Persian rugs made from wool, silk, or cotton will disintegrate over time.
 Thus, it is hard to find many examples of very early rugs.
-Some of the most beautiful rugs come from the ‘golden age’ of the Middle East, from the 6th through the 8th centuries.
+Some of the most beautiful ones come from the ‘golden age’ of the Middle East, from the 6th through the 8th centuries.

-Persian rugs can be classified in three styles, according to their sizes and uses.
+They can be classified in three styles, according to their sizes and uses.
 The largest, which traditionally measures over 6 feet x 4 feet, is called “Farsh.”
 The next size, which is known as “small rug” is called “Qalicheh.”
 The third group is called “Gelim” and can be any size, but they are used mainly by nomadic peoples.

-Persian rugs have remained popular despite changes in decorating trends.
+They have remained popular despite changes in decorating trends.
 This is probably due to their inherent beauty and lasting durability.

 Persian Rugs Today

-At one time, the designs on Persian rugs had an important significance for the rug-maker.
+At one time, the designs on Persian rugs had an important significance for the maker.
 For example, a wedding rug would contain symbols that ensured future happiness in marriage.
 Nowadays, the designs tend to be more for aesthetic reasons.